Past Projects

 2010: Unite FW website is an online hub of information on local resources and programs designed to deter gang activity and provide education and options for local youth and the adults who care about them.

-2011: Recruited over 45 new mentors for Federal Way Communities in Schools PASS mentor program.
+2011: Recruited over 45 new mentors for Federal Way Communities In Schools PASS mentor program.

 ALY Youth Program Projects: